-Above / Waldo, the famous 29-year-old fellow, hasn’t aged a bit since he entered the local scene four years ago in his striped shirt and black-rimmed specs to help raise awareness for independent businesses.
+Above / Waldo, the famous 30-year-old fellow, hasn’t aged a bit since he entered the local scene six years ago in his striped shirt and black-rimmed specs to help raise awareness for independent businesses.
 Where will you spot Waldo?
 Scroll down this page to “play freely” for updated list of participants.

 Meanwhile, beginning July 1, free entry sheets with info that includes participating independent businesses (and some surprise locations) will be available at Anderson’s Bookshop, 123 W. Jefferson Ave., where all ages are welcome to pick up an entry to help youngsters play for a chance to win kid-friendly prizes.

 Waldo will be on the loose throughout the IndieBound-Naperville community all during July.
 Since the summer of 2012, the familiar character clad in his red-and-white striped shirt has hidden in a multitude of independently-owned stores and businesses in Naperville.

-It’s all part of the fifth annual Where’s Waldo? on Main Street, USA, a national campaign of Candlewick Press and the American Booksellers Association.
+It’s all part of the sixth annual Where’s Waldo? on Main Street, USA, a national campaign of Candlewick Press and the American Booksellers Association.

 According to American Booksellers Association Past President Becky Anderson, of Naperville’s independent bookstore, Anderson’s Bookshop, “Find Waldo Local celebrates the uniqueness, fun and strength of community.”